The annual theme for summer in the Central Garden designed by Robert Irwin is color—and lots of it. Here, a plant preview

 Textures at Play

 Summer is about bounty, and to build out the richness in the garden, small shrubs such as Casuarina ‘Cousin It’ are planted to provide both green and fullness.
 Look for other interesting textures that will soon make their appearance, too: the bottlebrush cultivar ‘Little John,’ recognizable by its little curlicue flowers, can found both in containers and down in the Bowl Garden, around the azaleas.
-And just in time for 4th of July, the affectionately named firework plants—ornamental alliums in the same family as chives and onions—will be bursting with spikes and seeds.
-Early-season bloomers, these amazing plants are left to gracefully weather in the garden, acting like botanical punctuation marks.
+And just in time for 4th of July, the affectionately named firework plants—ornamental alliums in the same family as chives and onions—will be bursting with dried spikes and seeds.
+Early-season bloomers, these amazing plants are left to gracefully weather in the early-summer garden, acting like botanical punctuation marks.

 The Getty gardens are full of interesting little details worth your time to stop and observe.
 The lime-and-black leaves of the begonia variety shown below look like little frogs ready to spring from their pot.